NECK AND SHOULDER PAIN

 At Omnia, we are very experienced in unpicking situations like this, and love a good challenge!

 If you have had a poor experience in the past where you feel your treatment and recovery has missed the mark, make an appointment now with one of our physiotherapists now.
 We will thoroughly assess your neck and shoulder to find the source of the problem.
 We are very experienced in treating headaches, neck pain and shoulder pain using a combination of manual therapy (such as joint mobilisations), soft tissue release, acupuncture and home exercises among other things.
 If we can't help, we will write to your Doctor to explain what we have found, and what we think WILL help.

 Here are other some "dos and don'ts" to get you on the road to recovery:

 Do your exercises!
-You may have been given the right exercises by a health professional, but they're doomed to fail if you don't knuckle down and get on with them!
-Remember it may take more than 12 weeks to get a weak muscle stronger!
+You may have been given the right exercises by a health professional, but they are doomed to fail if you don't knuckle down and do them!
+Remember it may take more than 12 weeks to get a weak muscle stronger.
 If you're worried you're not doing the right exercises (or you're doing the right exercises wrong!), book in for a review with us.

 Don't sit or sleep in awkward positions.
 If you regularly wake up with a sore neck, or your shoulders feel tight after sitting all day, these are the signs that you need to consider changing your habits.
 Spending too long in one position can overload joints and overload soft tissues causing pain; try to move about more regularly to give yourself a break.
-The right strengthening exercises to help you support yourself, combined with some hands on treatment will get you moving again.
+The right strengthening exercises to help you support yourself, combined with some hands-on treatment will get you moving again.
 We have plenty more useful advice about posture, neck stretching and general self-help in our blog pages.

 Don't stop everything you are doing!
 If you're shoulder tendons are causing the problem, resting the muscles that attach to them too much will worsen, not improve, the situation.
 This is because tendons need strong muscles attached to them so they can function correctly.
 If the pain is interfering with your ability to use the shoulder, make an appointment with us so we can discuss ways to reduce your pain and get your shoulder function improving again.
 Physiotherapy has been proven to help people with neck and shoulder pain, and is a recommended treatment by the National Institute for Health Care Excellence.